6 min read

 Next.js4.88ms2.57ms6.93ms6.93ms

-Rari renders complex React Server Components 2.27x faster than Next.js across identical workloads.
+rari renders complex React Server Components 2.27x faster than Next.js across identical workloads.

 Concurrent Load Performance

-But response time is only part of the story.
-Modern applications need to handle concurrent users without breaking a sweat.
 I stress-tested both frameworks with 50 concurrent connections for 30 seconds:

 FrameworkTotal RequestsReq/SecAvg LatencyP99 Latency